VincentWuWensen/MacBert_Example/README.md

 # MacBert_Example
 This is a MacBert-based model for Chinese text analysis and topic modelling.
+It uses the Chinese Bert model jointly opened by Harbin Institute of Technology and KDDI.
+Please refer to https://github.com/ymcui/MacBERT和https://huggingface.co/hfl/chinese-macbert-large.
+And the framework of the code is heavily borrowed from https://github.com/bbruceyuan/Hands-On-Large-Language-Models-CN.
+This is the tutorial provided in Chapter 5 of it, where he describes how to use the Bert model.
+His explanations are excellent, and I recommend his tutorials to native Chinese speakers with initial knowledge about deep learning or text analysis.